samair/flaskServer/README.txt

 4. Vendor list via html and json
 5. User registration

+HOW TO USE:
+Run
+python3 populate_db.py
+to get sample users and vendor information.

 Used :
 - Bootstrap for css and js
 - SQL lite